top of page

 SPEAKERS

-Our keynote speakers bring national and international perspectives on the ideas, systems, and leadership shaping the future of research management.
-Drawn from across science, health, policy, and innovation, each keynote offers a distinct lens on the challenges and opportunities facing our profession.
+Our keynote and invited speakers bring national and international perspectives on the ideas, systems, and leadership shaping the future of research management.
+Drawn from across science, health, policy, and innovation, each keynote and plenary offers a distinct lens on the challenges and opportunities facing our profession.

-Across the conference, our keynote sessions will challenge assumptions, spark reflection, and invite deeper conversation about how partnerships, platforms, and people can power connected futures for research.
+Across the conference, our keynote and plenary sessions will challenge assumptions, spark reflection, and invite deeper conversation about how partnerships, platforms, and people can power connected futures for research.

 Scroll down to explore our keynote speakers and discover who you’ll be hearing from at ARMS 2026.